A Systematic Survey on Deep Generative Models for Graph Generation: Introduction

 \subsection{Challenges}

-The development of deep generative models for graphs poses unique challenges.
-In order to address these challenges, in recent years, numerous research works have been carried out to develop the domain of deep graph generation.
-These challenges are mainly listed below.
+The development of deep generative models for graphs poses unique challenges, which are mainly listed below.

 \textbf{Non-unique Representations}.
-In the general deep graph generation, the aim is to learn the distributions of possible graph structures without assuming a fixed set of nodes (e.g., to generate candidate molecules of varying sizes).
-In this general setting, a graph with $n$ nodes can be represented by up to $n!$ equivalent adjacency matrices, each corresponding to a different, arbitrary node ordering.
-Such high representation complexity is challenging to model, which makes it expensive to compute and, thereafter, optimize objective functions, like reconstruction error, during training.
+In the general setting, a graph with $n$ nodes can be represented by up to $n!$ equivalent adjacency matrices, each corresponding to a different, arbitrary node ordering.
+Given that a graph can have multiple representations, it is difficult for the models to calculate the distance between the generated graphs and ground-truth graphs white training.
+Thus it may require us to design either a pre-defined node ordering or a node permutation invariant reconstruction objective function.

-\textbf{Complex Dependency}.
-The nodes and edges of a graph have complex dependency and relationships.
-For example, in many real-world graphs two nodes are more likely to be connected if they share common neighbors.
-Therefore, the generation of each node or edge cannot be modeled as an independent event, but need to be generated jointly.
+\textbf{Complex Dependencies}.
+The nodes and edges of a graph have complex dependencies and relationships.
+For example, two nodes are more likely to be connected if they share common neighbors.
+Therefore, the generation of each node or edge cannot be modeled as an independent event.
 One way to formalize the graph generation is to make auto-regressive decisions, which naturally accommodate complex dependencies inside the graphs through sequential formalization of graphs.
+Towards this challenge, in this survey, existing works are described and compared regarding to what kinds of dependencies (e.g., dependencies among nodes, among edges or between node and edges) they can capture.

-\textbf{Large and Various Output Spaces}.
+\textbf{Large Output Spaces}.
 To generate a graph with $n$ nodes the generative model may have to output $n^2$ values to specify its structure, which makes it expensive, especially for large-scale graph.
 However, it is common to find graphs containing millions of graphs in real-world, such as citation and social networks.
-Also, the numbers of nodes and edges vary between different graphs.
-Consequently, it is important for generative models to scale to large-scale graphs for realistic graph generation and to accommodate such complexity and variability in the output space.
+Consequently, it is important for generative models to scale to large-scale graphs for realistic graph generation and to accommodate such complexity in the output space.
+The scalability of the existing works is a critical issue in comparing and evaluating the different categories of graph generative models in this survey, as discussed in Section~\ref{sec:2.1.5} and Section~\ref{sec:2.3.2}.